spencertipping/ni/doc/cheatsheet.md

   * If the reducer step is skipped with `_`, the output may not be sorted, as one might expect from a Hadoop operation.
 Use `:` for the reducer to ensure that output is sorted correctly.
   * Remember that you will be limited in the size of the `.jar` that can be uploaded to your Hadoop job server; you can upload data closures that are large, but not too large.
 * Using HDFS paths in Hadoop Streaming Jobs:
-  * `ni ... \'hdfst://<path> HS...`
+  * `ni ... ihdfst://<path> HS...`
-  * The path must be quoted so that `ni` knows to get the data during the Hadoop job, and not collect the data, package it with itself, and then send the packaged data as a `.jar`.
+  * The path must be input as literal text (with `i`) so that `ni` knows to get the data during the Hadoop job, and not collect the data, package it with itself, and then send the packaged data as a `.jar`.

 ##Intermediate `ni` Philosophy and Style
 ####`ni` is a domain-specific language; its domain is processing single lines and chunks of data that fit in memory